 For more info or if you’d like to purchase a membership, visit our Bay Cup Member Page.

-The Bay Cup uses a rolling point system to display standings within each series during the season and then to determine the final standings at the end of the season.
-Points are awarded to all finishers in each event.
-Prizes are awarded in each series after the end-of-season rankings are determined.
+The Bay Cup uses a point system to display standings within each series during the season and then to determine the final standings at the end of the season.
+Bay Cup points formula will mimic USA Fencing’s point system for domestic Division 1 events, which can be found in the USA Fencing Athlete Handbook.
+Prize values are scaled based on attendance throughout the season.
+Prizes are awarded in each series after the end-of-season final rankings are determined.

-For the 2015 – 2016 season, the end-of-season point standings formulas will be as follows
+For the 2019 – 2020 season, the end-of-season point standings will be calculated for

 - best 2 of 3 for series with 3 events